tanvir-git/odoo-documentation/content/applications/general/email_communication/email_domain.rst

 ============================================
-Configure DNS records to send emails in Odoo
+Configure DNS records to send emails in CoquiAPPs
 ============================================

 SPAM labels overview
 ====================

-Sometimes, emails from Odoo are misclassified by the different email providers and end up in spam folders.
-At the moment, some settings are out of Odoo's control, notably the way the different email providers classify Odoo's emails according to their own restriction policy and/or limitations.
+Sometimes, emails from CoquiAPPs are misclassified by the different email providers and end up in spam folders.
+At the moment, some settings are out of CoquiAPPs's control, notably the way the different email providers classify CoquiAPPs's emails according to their own restriction policy and/or limitations.

-It is standard in Odoo that emails are received from ``"name of the author"
+It is standard in CoquiAPPs that emails are received from ``"name of the author"
-<notifications@mycompany.odoo.com>``.
+<notifications@mycompany.CoquiAPPs.com>``.
 In other words this can be translated to: ``"name of the
 author" <{ICP.mail.from.filter}@{mail.catchall.domain}>``.
 In this case ICP stands for `ir.config.parameters`, which are the System Parameters.
 Deliverability is greatly improved with the :ref:`notifications configuration <email_servers/notifications>`.

-In order for servers to accept emails from Odoo on a more regular basis, one of the solutions is for customers to create rules within their own mailbox.
-A filter can be added to the email inbox so that when email is received from Odoo (`notifications@mycompany.odoo.com`) it is moved to the inbox.
-It is also possible to add the Odoo database domain onto a safe senders list or whitelist on the receiving domain.
+In order for servers to accept emails from CoquiAPPs on a more regular basis, one of the solutions is for customers to create rules within their own mailbox.
+A filter can be added to the email inbox so that when email is received from CoquiAPPs (`notifications@mycompany.CoquiAPPs.com`) it is moved to the inbox.
+It is also possible to add the CoquiAPPs database domain onto a safe senders list or whitelist on the receiving domain.

-If an Odoo email server appears on a blacklist, notify Odoo via a `new help ticket
+If an CoquiAPPs email server appears on a blacklist, notify CoquiAPPs via a `new help ticket
 <https://coqui.cloud/help>`_ and the support team will work to get the servers removed from the
 blacklist.

-Should the Odoo database be using a custom domain for sending emails from Odoo there are three records that should be implemented on the custom domain's DNS to ensure deliverability of email.
+Should the CoquiAPPs database be using a custom domain for sending emails from CoquiAPPs there are three records that should be implemented on the custom domain's DNS to ensure deliverability of email.
 This includes setting records for :abbr:`SPF (Sender Policy Framework)`, :abbr:`DKIM (DomainKeys Identified Mail)` and